githubhjs/bitonic_sorter/README.md

 * PIPE_REG   - Pipeline register bypass, enable each N-th clocking register

 #### Note for PIPE_REG
 If PIPE_REG=1, than all clocking registers are enabled in pipeline; PIPE_LINE=2 -> each second, 3-> each third and so on.
-If you need no registers at all set PIPE_REG with a value greater than a depth (latency).
+If you need no registers at all set PIPE_REG with 0 or a value greater than depth (latency).

 ## Ports
 ### Basic